 93 A recent report in the Washington Post suggests that there is an inherent uncertainty in trying to measure the dangers posed by the chemicals humans eat, drink and breathe.
-Since human experimentation is impossible to assess the effect of varied doses of a chemical on human health, scientists are ultimately required fact, a whole new discipline - immunotoxicology - has developed to explore further the effects of environmental chemicals on human health and to relate animal test results to humans.
-94
+Since human experimentation is impossible to assess the effect of varied doses of a chemical on human health, scientists are ultimately required

 Immunotoxicology has established, however, at a minimum that at least three classes of undesirable effects are likely occur when the immune system is disturbed by environmental exposure to chemicals such as dioxin, including: 1) immunodeficiency or suppression; 2) alteration of the host defense mechanism against mutagens and carcinogens (one theory is that the immune system detects cells altered by mutagens or other carcinogenic trigger and destroys these cells.
 Thus, an impaired immune system may not detect and destroy a newly forming cancer); and 3) hypersensitivity or allergy to the chemical antagonist.
-Because of dioxin's ability to be both an immunosuppressant and a carcinogen, as early as 1978 immunologists were suggesting that "(a) gents such as TCDD.. .may be far more dangerous than those possessing only one of these properties."

-While scientists are not in agreement, some immunotoxicologists argue that one molecule of a carcinogenic agent, like dioxin in the right place and at the right time can to speculate or guess as to the health effects of a given chemical to the human body.
+Because of dioxin's ability to be both an immunosuppressant and a carcinogen, as early as 1978 immunologists were suggesting that "(a) gents such as TCDD.. may be far more dangerous than those possessing only one of these properties."
+95 to speculate or guess as to the health effects of a given chemical to the human body.
 See Measuring Chemicals' Dangers: Too Much Guesswork?"
 Washington Post, March 23, 1990.

+While scientists are not in agreement, some immunotoxicologists argue that one molecule of a carcinogenic agent, like dioxin in the right place and at the right time can cause the human immune system to turn on itself, manifesting such breakdowns in the form of cancer.
+Indeed, even some courts have accepted this theory of causation in matters specifically related to exposure to dioxin.
+96